Tulsa Performing Arts Center: Accomplishments and recognition

 The Tulsa Performing Arts Center was one of the first 15 performing arts centers in the United States with a website.

 The Tulsa Performing Arts Center ticket office was named the 2013 “Outstanding Box Office” by the International Ticketing Association (INTIX).

 The Tulsa PAC's INTERMISSION Magazine was awarded “PR Magazine of the Year” in 2011 and 2013 in the Great Plains Journalism competition.

 INTERMISSION also earned First Place for Best Public Relations Magazine in 2006-07, awarded by the Society of Professional Journalists.

 Tulsa People Magazine voted the Tulsa Performing Arts Center “Best Venue to Hear Music,” first choice, 1994.

-Oklahoma Magazine voted the Tulsa PAC “Place to See and Be Seen,” 2008.
+Oklahoma Magazine voted the Tulsa PAC “Best of the Best" in 2018.